Security

 .httpBasic(Customizer.withDefaults())

-.authenticationProvider(/* configure basic authentication users here with PasswordEncoder etc. */)
+.authenticationProvider(/* basic auth users with PasswordEncoder */)

 .authorizeHttpRequests(r -> r.anyRequest().authenticated())